McNull/angular-block-ui/README.md

 More information and an example can be found in this [plunker](http://plnkr.co/edit/F9UauI?p=preview) and this [plunker](http://plnkr.co/edit/X4dTgE?p=preview).

 #### cssClass
 A string containing the default css classes, separated by spaces, that should be applied to each block-ui element.
-The default value is `'block-ui'`.
+The default value is `'block-ui-animate block-ui-animate-slide block-ui-animate-text-slide'`.

 If this needs to be overridden for a certain element; set the desired classes on the element including the `block-ui` class.
 This way the directive will not apply the configured classes to the element.